justmoon/dassie/packages/lib-reactive/README.md

 It's very common pattern that effects require some cleanup.
 If the effect is listening to an event, you'll want to unregister that event handler when the effect is disposed.
 If the effect is starting a server, you may want to shut that server down, etc.

 We can actually simplify the code above by using `sig.interval` which is a built-in helper that automatically disposes the interval for us.
-When you are using any of the `sig.*` helper methods, the disposal is always handled for you automatically.
+When we are using any of the `sig.*` helper methods, the disposal is always handled for us automatically.

 ```ts
 const reactor = createReactor((sig) => {